 I then ask the lady receptionist about parking.
 She says the valet will keep the car outside the hotel but when those spaces outside fill up, the valet will move my car to a nearby garage.
 “Which one?”
 I ask.
 The San Pedro Market Parking Garage just down the street, where she also tells me I can park the car for $20 a night.
 It’s two blocks down.
 She’s even got a map where she indicates where the garage is.
 Huh?
 No nearby garages, Mr Valet?
 Liar.

 So the deal is that valet (or hotel in reality) will pay the $20 charge but they are basically charging me $16 for the valet to drive my car to the garage and walk the 400 yards back.
 No thanks.
 So I put my bags in the room then go back down and take my car to the garage.
 On the way back I check out the bars in San Pedro Square.
-I choose to visit The Britannia Arms tonight and probably O’Flaherty’s Irish Pub tomorrow after the game.
+I choose to visit The Brit tonight and probably O’Flaherty’s Irish Pub tomorrow after the game.
 (NB – The Brit was called The Britannia Arms when I visited, obviously they’ve changed the name since.)

 I hit The Britannia Arms later around 8 pm.
 As an aside, the Poor House Bistro closes early on a Sunday at 6 pm, hence not going there tonight.
 Whilst the food – wings again, because I fancied them – and bar were OK, there’s no chat.
 The wings were good but again way too big.
 There’s a guy of Asian heritage to my immediate left but he speaks not a word to me all night.
 After about 30 minutes he suddenly sparks into life with the barman, talking some gamer-like crap.
 He’s obviously a geek who can’t make normal talk.
 The barman looks totally bemused by this and moves away.
 The geek shuts up.